Identity and Residency Change Updates

 Your name change will get reported with the Social Security Administration who then shares this information with the IRS.
 To change your name with the Social Security Administration, you will need to complete and mail SSA Form SS-5, Application for a Social Security Card.

-This all can happen if you got married and you have not changed the name on your Social Security card to your married name, for example.
+This all could happen if you got married and you have not changed the name on your Social Security card to your married name, for example.
 Or, if your Form W-2 has your maiden name, but your tax forms should have your married name.
 The question is, should you file with your maiden name or married name?

 You have a choice - you can file with your maiden name and then contact the Social Security Administration.
 Or, if you have enough time before the due date of your return, you can contact the Social Security Administration and have your records changed.
 In this case, wait at least 10 days to file your tax return.